 The North Vietnamese communists used an extensive tunnel network covering most of the country to hide and protect themselves from the French, American and South Vietnamese soldiers during the 20th century.

-A specific section of these tunnels has been preserved and converted in the Cu Chi district of Ho Chi Minh City.
+A specific section of the Cu Chi Tunnels has been preserved and converted in the Cu Chi district of Ho Chi Minh City.

 This allows visitors to experience a bit of what it was like to live and crawl inside these tunnels during the Vietnam War.